In a small shed about five minutes outside Albany, Great Southern coffee pioneer Kade Sims is busy working on his next batch of specialty brew.

-Mr Sims, who works out of one of the Albany Business Centre’s incubation spaces, roasts about half a tonne of coffee each month for his start-up company Beck and Call.
+Mr Sims, who works out of one of the Albany Business Centre’s incubation spaces, roasts about half a tonne of beans each month for his start-up company Beck and Call Coffee.

 Working in a tightly confined area, there isn’t a whole lot of room to move around, but Mr Sims would rather focus on quality over quantity.

 From simple beginnings as a home enthusiast who volunteered his time working with coffee roasters in Perth, Mr Sims gradually built up the skills he needed to start a commercial business.

 Beck and Call made its first appearance at ANZAC centenary commemorations in 2014 and has since gone on to win gold medals for its single origin brew at the Australian International Coffee Awards.

 Single origin vs blends

 “I think it’s a myth that blends are better than single origin,” Mr Sims told the Weekender.

 “In the specialty coffee world that’s where you get the unique flavours that are typical of a certain area or farm.

 “Ethiopian beans, for example, make really dynamic, complex, really fruity coffee.